spidgorny/nextjs-croner/README.md

 ### `build`

-Build and validate cron job configurations from a config file.
+Build and validate cron job configurations, and inject initialization into the standalone server.

 ```bash
 npx nextjs-croner build [options]